A client who doesn’t know what he wants is the worst nightmare of any designer.

 Start by noting down answers to much simpler questions I have listed below:

-(We have been using this logo design questionnaire to design logos of our clients for the past 2+ years)
+(We have been using this logo design questionnaire template to design logos of our clients for the past 2+ years)

 Logo Design Questionnaire